 I am an assistant professor at the Free University of Berlin.
 From 2018 until 2020, I was an assistant professor at the University of Groningen.
 I completed my Ph.D. in 2019 at the Free University of Berlin under the supervision of Peter Haan (FU Berlin & DIW Berlin) and Richard Blundell (UCL & IFS).

 My research interests are Structural Econometrics, Behavioral Economics, and Labor Economics.
 I am especially interested in how individuals make decisions over their life-cycle and how behavioral elements impact these choices.
-Most of my work focuses on time preferences and expectations, and I develop new strategies to recover these from standard administrative and survey data.
+I develop new strategies to recover parameters of interest from standard administrative and survey data.
 Most often, I rely on policy environments and natural experiments for identification.
-With the help of structural models, I also analyze how public policy can lessen the negative consequences caused by behavioral decision-making.
+Topic-wise, I am interested in household decisions and how the costs of having children can be more equally distributed across society.